 Sadness and anger—as well as hope and joy—need community.
 We’ll need to strengthen the communities we’re already in and heal the wounds we’ve made.
 We need to figure out how to listen, and how to talk to each other so that we don’t continue hurting each other.

 We need healthy conflict so that we can have the hard conversations that need to be had, and we need to address unhealthy conflict in our communities.
 This means taking personal responsibility for the harm we’ve done, challenging cynicism and meanness, putting an end to gossip, and so much more.
 But this is what needs to be done if we’re to find answers to our education woes.

 This isn’t going to be easy, finding answers to what’s not working in our schools.
 My belief is that the problems lie in the last 500 years.
 Deconstructing that history, unearthing the dysfunctions, engaging in the myriad of hard conversations that will need to be had will necessitate deep conviction and commitment.

 Each one of us will need to dig deep and identify sources of will, conviction, and commitment.
 In our communities, we’ll need to share our sources with each other so that we can hold each other accountable to those commitments.

 We’ll Need Curiosity

-The journey of a thousand miles begins with one step and open hearts; it begins on a path with others and an agreement to go slowly -- one step at a time, while listening.
+The journey of a thousand miles begins with one step and an open heart.
+It begins on a path with others and an agreement to go slowly—one step at a time, while listening.